PacktPublishing/Django-in-Production/Chapter08/README.md

-# Using Celery with Django
+# Chapter 8: Using Celery with Django

 ## Table of contents
 * [Technical requirements](#technical-requirements)